-The Queensland Science Network is a collaboration between Queensland’s science societies to promote science events and activities and to share knowledge.
+The Queensland Science Network is a collaboration between the State’s non-government scientific and natural history societies to promote science activities and to share knowledge.
 One index page has been allocated to each member society, along with a central News stand, Events calendar and Resources library.
-Most content however will be found on their organisations’ home pages, to which this site directs inquiries.
+Most knowledge-content generated by member societies however will be found on their organisations’ home pages, to which this site directs inquiries and does not duplicate.

-The rationale behind the Network was nicely expressed in a 2021 CSIRO report, Australia’s Biosecurity Future; unlocking the next generation of resilience:
+The rationale behind QSN was nicely expressed in a CSIRO report, Australia’s Biosecurity Future; unlocking the next generation of resilience:

-The scope of the Queensland Science Network is much broader than biosecurity, but the principle of collaborative gathering of knowledge applies throughout.
+The scope of the Network is much broader than biosecurity, but the principle of collaborative gathering of knowledge applies throughout.